 As mentioned in the previous chapter, profit shifting is fundamental to multinational corporation tax avoidance.
 It’s time to look at it.

 The objective of profit shifting it simple: what a company wants is the maximum amount of profit it can get away with taxed in the place in which it claims to trade which has the lowest tax rate.
-Let’s ignore for a minute the steps taken to stop companies doing this and recall what I have already said of the US tax authorities, which is that they do not mind if US-based companies do this as long as they do it outside the USA.
-So US companies shifting their profits from high-tax to low-tax countries is always worth it if they do not need to return their profits to the USA.
+Let’s ignore for a minute the steps taken to stop companies doing this and recall what I have already said of the US tax authorities, which is that they do not seem to mind mind if US-based companies do profit shift as long as they do it between places outside the USA with the result that for US companies seeking to shift their profits from high-tax to low-tax countries is always worthwhile if they do not need to return their profits to the USA in the foreseeable future.
+That is a perverse incentive in US corporation tax law that has great consequence for the rest of the world: much of the debate in the book would not exist without that incentive existing.
+That is, in itself, the clearest indication that enhanced cooperation on international tax is now needed to ensure that such anomalies can be removed from the tax system so that everyone is better off.

-In most cases a company does not care where it makes or records its income as long as it can eventually get its hands on the money.
+Whilst the existing system remains however, in most cases a company does not care where it makes or records its income as long as it can eventually get its hands on the money.
 In other words, while geography may be very important to a company when, for example, locating mineral resources or securing access to markets, it really does not matter when it comes to accounting for the resulting profits.
 As far as a company is concerned, when accounting for profit the only things that matter are tax and maybe secrecy (which we’ll also come back to).
 In contrast, geography really matters to national tax administrations because, by and large, it’s difficult for them to tax things that do not take place within their countries.
 It’s not impossible, as we’ll see, but it’s hard.
 These contrasting views create conflict between those companies indifferent to where they pay their taxes as long as they are low and nation states, which are very particular about where taxes are paid, especially if they think they are owed to them.
 In this ongoing war the companies have the upper hand because they can move around, whereas national tax authorities have little clout beyond their geographical frontiers.

 The basic strategy companies use to win this war is twofold: they shift sales from high-tax locations to low-tax jurisdictions and they move expenses the opposite way.
 We’ll look at these two processes in turn.